 Christmas, what a wonderful time of the year.
 For half of the world, Christmas day is covered in snow, gingerbread houses, fireplaces, and eggnog.
-For the other half, Christmas day is all about the surf, the pool, ice cold drinks, cold meats and trying to find the right balance of tan versus sunburn.
+For the other half, Christmas day is all about the surf, the pool, ice-cold drinks, cold meats and trying to find the right balance of tan versus sunburn.
 Christmas means a lot of different things to a lot of different people.
-The one common thread at Christmas for the majority of the world is presents, Santa, and reindeer.
-For Christians however, Christmas has a spiritual element to it.
+The one common thread at Christmas for the majority of the world are presents, Santa, and reindeer.
+For Christians, however, Christmas has a spiritual element to it.

 I grew up in a non-Christian family.
 So Christmas for me was never about Jesus.
 Christmas was more about prawns and fresh seafood.
 It was about beer and cold drinks.
 It was about family and friends gathering around one another and having a good old time.
 Mostly, though, Christmas was about what presents I would be getting that year.
 Christmas was about me.